Information For Authors

 After the final editorial decision

-If your article is accepted, the RIPP secretary and editorial team will oversee the production process.
+If your article is accepted, the RIPP Secretary and Editorial Office will oversee the production process.
 The production process includes correcting the proofs of your article and signing a license agreement with the publisher.
 Your manuscript will be published in one of the three regular issues RIPP publishes every year, available in both digital and print formats.
 The publisher also offers the option to publish the articles online as Early Access, allowing availability before assignment to a volume and issue.
+When articles are published as Early Access, the DOI (Digital Object Identifier) is also made available.
 A limited number of Open Access agreements are available from the publisher each year; please contact the Editor-in-Chief for further information.